LangzeL/GD/README.md

 Folder would be contain the following elements:

 - **Client's info** // including the initial requirement set by client and following with update after every meeting we had with client
+- **Coding standard**// including the code standard we followed during this website development
 - **Communication with Client** // including a pdf file of every contact we made with client record in script format
+- **Debug report** // including the debug report we had during the project development
 - **Diagram** // Contain every diagram we design and used in our project, including motivation model, use case diagram etc..
 - **Frontend design** // this folder contains everystage of our frontend design, including the process of developing prototype
 - **WeChat Conversation** // this folder contains translated communication of **Wechat** the communication tool our team is using
 - **Weekly Meeting Notes** // this folder contains every meeting notes of **TEAM006** from **W2-W9** so far
 - **Zoom meeting detail** // this folder contains every zoom meeting detail, participants, duration of the meeting, etc..
+- **Testing** // this folder contains testing for our code in pdf file
 - **README** would be the main group document

 ----------------